cdrom94/fetchbook/README.md

 4. Select 'Update Profile' to continue
 5. The profile will upload displaying the dog's potential breed and images of the dog's friends a.k.a images of dogs that match the predicted breed
-6. Select 'Upload New Dog' to try again.
+6. Select 'Upload New Dog' to start over.